Our goal is to make the Pomfret Experience accessible to families at every income level.

 - If self-employed, you must also submit a Schedule C, and any corresponding K-1, Form 1065, or 1120 documents.

-If you receive financial aid in your child's first year you will continue to receive financial aid in subsequent years, though you must reapply each year.
-Circumstances may change, and your financial aid award will reflect your family's need on any given year.
+If you receive financial aid in your child’s first year, you will continue to receive financial aid in subsequent years as long as you demonstrate a continued need for assistance.
+Circumstances may change, which is why we require that families submit a new financial aid application each year.

-If you enroll your child at Pomfret without financial aid, you may apply for financial aid in subsequent years, however it is unlikely that you will receive financial aid.
-That being said, if you are able to demonstrate a significant change in circumstances, we will make every effort to provide assistance.
+If your child enrolls at Pomfret without financial aid, you may apply for financial aid in subsequent years.
+However, it is unlikely that you will receive financial aid.
+That being said, if you are able to demonstrate a significant change in circumstances, we will make every effort to provide assistance to our current families.

-Each parent, regardless of custodial arrangements, must complete a financial aid application.
+It is Pomfret School’s policy that each parent, regardless of custodial arrangements, must complete a financial aid application through SSS.

 When is the Financial Aid Application deadline?

-The deadline for new families to Pomfret is February 1.
-The deadline for returning families is January 15.
+The deadline for new families to apply for financial aid is February 1.
+The deadline for returning families to apply is January 1.